The Why? Series is an annual Zacharias Trust event that explores key questions about the Christian faith.

 3. Intolerant: Are christians anti-gay? – Sam Allberry

-4. Irrational: Are God and faith anti-science and anti-reason? – John Lennox
+4. Irrational: Is faith in God anti-reason? – John Lennox

 5. Q&A panel